cocode/TrekBot/README.md

 * TrekBasic - Python version
 * TrekBasicJ - Java Version
 * BasicRS - Rust version
-* BasicTestSuite - A test suite of BASIC Programs.
+* BasicTestSuite - A test suite of BASIC Programs
+* TrekBot - A tool to exercise the superstartrek program

 All versions are intended to by byte-by-byte compatible, but are not there yet - but they are close.
 TrekBot and BasicTestSuite are part of